 Simply removing the January application deadline very clearly does not stop applicants thinking about which course and university to apply to during the end of their final year of study.
 The difference with the January deadline is that a lot of these concerns stop after the form goes in, and the decisions are made with the support of teachers rather than during the summer break.

 And the research does suggest (UCAS research, no less) that students who make their choice of course and provider later in the cycle do tend not to continue – in particular students entering through clearing.
 A move to PQA would push more students to make a decision at this point.

 UCU’s proposal is essentially similar to what was set out in 2019 – a later start to the university term for first years to facilitate an “applications week” in early August with decisions released in the third week of September, with guidance on decision making available throughout years 10 to 13 and expressions of interest (here down to 5 from 12) to providers made round about the time of the current January deadline.

 Things to welcome

 What is welcome in this year’s version is a commitment making A levels less of a high stakes examination, recognising that a PQA system would exacerbate the current issues.
-Here the issues with the DfE PQA model is noted, and the greatly enhanced applicants support argued for in the rest of the report is put forward as a solution.
+Here the issues with the DfE PQA model are noted, and the greatly enhanced applicant support argued for in the rest of the report is put forward as a solution.
 The PQO model is dismissed as an insufficient enhancement of applicant choice.

 It is worth paying attention to a very sensible set of accommodations for particular groups of students within the 2021 report (chapter 5).
 UCU calls for a more central role for planning capacity for courses that require interviews or are accredited by professional bodies, and highlights the issue with international applications (suggesting at one point that international students should apply as currently while home students use a PQA system).